Lydwen/lydwen.github.io/index.md

 My work :
 - Design and development of the data model (cubical representation of the board and movements of the pawns around it).
 - Design and develop the client-server communication abstraction.
-- Design and develop the load balancer in Go.
+- Design and develop the service discovery in Go.
 ****
 This project took us one semester, in parallel with our other courses.
 We were four developers (three of us with a minor in Software Architecture, and one in Human-Machine Interaction) and one 3D artist.
 EatHat AR is a turn based strategy game
 ```markdown